CONNECT WITH me ON INSTAGRAM

 Planning a trip to Bogotá, Colombia?
-If you’re wondering, “Should you tip in Colombia?” or “What is the cheapest time ...
+If you’re wondering whether or not you should you tip in Colombia, or what’s ...

 Planning a trip to Bogotá, Colombia?
-If you’re wondering, “Should you tip in Colombia?” or “What is the cheapest time of year to travel to Bogota Colombia?”, you’ve come to the right place.
+If you’re wondering whether or not you should you tip in Colombia, or what’s the cheapest time of year to visit Bogotá, you’ve come to the right place.

 Understanding the local etiquette around tipping is a crucial part of any travel experience.
 In Colombia, tipping is not mandatory but is generally appreciated.
 It’s common to tip in restaurants, barbershops or hairdressers and hotels.